AI voice agent tools in 2026: an operator comparison

 Twilio Voice Intelligence

-Twilio's native voice intelligence product sits within the Twilio ecosystem.
+Twilio's native voice intelligence product sits inside the Twilio ecosystem.
 For businesses already running significant Twilio infrastructure, it has integration advantages.
-For businesses without existing Twilio deployments, the setup complexity is higher than Vapi or Retell for equivalent functionality.
+For businesses without an existing Twilio deployment, the setup complexity is higher than Vapi or Retell for equivalent functionality.

 How to choose the right tool for your deployment